moogacs/docs.buf.build/docs/breaking/usage.md

 You can directly compare against the `.proto` files at the head of a `git` branch, or a `git` tag.
 See the inputs documentation for details on `git` branches and `git` tags.

-As an example, if you are currently in the root of your `git` repository, you will have a `.git` directory.
+As an example, if you are currently in the root of your `git` repository, you should have a `.git` directory.
 To compare against your Protobuf schema as committed on the `main` branch:

 ```sh